Last Updated on September 16, 2020 by Creative Parenting

 …that doesn’t mean you can’t get there sooner rather than later!

-#1 Get An Elmo Toilet
+#1 Start Potty Training With An Elmo Toilet

 An easy way to start talking about the whole idea of using the toilet with your toddler is to get an Elmo toilet.
 What could get them more excited about it than having a toilet of their own?